 Client Usage [25%] is generated from the PD 360 platform.

-Field Research [50%] is Policy & Political Context , District Improvement Plans, Education Journals, Student Achievement Data, Teacher Effectiveness Data.
+Field Research [50%] is Policy and Political Context , District Improvement Plans, Education Journals, Student Achievement Data, Teacher Effectiveness Data.
 So research tells us that a persistent problem looking at national data is an achievement gap between white students and students of color.
-That drives us to find those places that have overcome these issues with the same population of students, that would lead us to a location to shoot content for our programs.
+That drives us to find those places that have overcome these issues with the same population of students, who would lead us to a location to shoot content for our programs.

 2.2 The Production Cycle